vyadh/indexedmap/README.md

 Implementation
 --------------

-This library contains a simplified Map-like interface IndexedMap.
-It is not intended to be used as a general-purpose map, but may very well be extended to implement all of `java.util.Map` in the future.

-There is currently one implementation IndexedHashMap, where the primary index, and added secondary indexes are backed by a normal `java.util.HashMap`.
+There is currently one implementation `IndexedHashMap`, where the primary index, and added secondary indexes are backed by a normal `java.util.HashMap`.

 Mutable Values
 --------------